When will the PGA Tour, LPGA Tour and other pro tours play again? Here’s the latest schedule

 When will the Ladies European Tour play again?

-The Ladies European Tour has postponed one event, the Aramco Saudi Ladies International, in response to coronavirus.
+The Ladies European Tour has postponed one event, the Aramco Saudi Ladies International.
 The remaining schedule is currently set to pick back up in May with the Jabra Ladies Open in France from May 7-9.

 What's the status of the four men's major championships?